 Never leave your plant in waterlogged soil or give it additional water when you still have wet soil.

-Instead, finger test to make sure the soil is partially dry before watering.
+Instead, finger test to ensure the soil is partially dry before watering.

 If you notice water retention, you may need to switch to a pot with better drainage holes or use a better draining potting mix amended with an aggregate such as coarse sand or perlite.